Azure/arm-ttk/README.md

 # Azure Resource Manager Template Toolkit (arm-ttk)

 The code in this repository can be used for analyzing and testing [Azure Resource Manager Templates](https://docs.microsoft.com/en-us/azure/templates/).
 The tests will check a template or set of templates for coding best practices.
 There are some checks for simple syntactical errors but the intent is not to re-implement tests or checks that are provided by the platform (e.g. the /validate api).

+## Using the TTK
 More instruction can be found [here](/arm-ttk/README.md).

 ## Philosophy